 Products that help your child develop strong teeth are also good snacks.
 One example is yogurt.
 Yogurt will provide calcium for strong, healthy teeth while giving your child the taste he enjoys.
 You can give him sugar-free yogurt, with or without fruit.

 Cottage cheese is another product that is high in calcium.
 If you want to add extra flavor, you can add some sliced fruit or berries.

 Depending on your child’s tastes, there are some other healthy snacks he can try.
-There are many cheeses you can serve in chunks or slices.
-Cheese is another food that is high in calcium, and contains no sugar.
+There are many kinds of cheese you can serve in chunks or slices.
+Cheese is another food that is high in calcium and contains no sugar.

 While there are some children who dislike rice cakes, others consider this relatively new product to be a special treat.
 Rice cakes have few calories and nothing that will harm his teeth.